BabelfishNL/Tram/README.md

 [[Walters & Kamperman, 1996]](https://www.beginnings.blog/references/)
 [[Fokkink et al., 1998]](https://www.beginnings.blog/references/)

-One reason to make TRAM light-weight is the underlying goal to implement TRAM directly on FPGA hardware.

 ## Design Criteria
-In  [Section Term Rewriting](https://www.beginnings.blog/trs/termrewriting/) we discussed criteria which make term rewriting a suitable basis for general programming and specification.
+In  [Blog Section Term Rewriting](https://www.beginnings.blog/trs/termrewriting/) we discussed criteria which make term rewriting a suitable basis for general programming and specification.
 Term rewriting systems offer a minimalistic, powerful, unopinionated framework for the design, specification and implementation of software:

 * Unopinionated
 There are no built-in numbers, strings, arrays, objects, etcetera.
 This is bad if you want a flying start; use Python in this case.
 It is good if you want to be precise, and use TRS's both as a specification and an implementation language.